 ||Invest With Betterment|

 Acorns Investing Review 2021: Is It Worth It?

 ||Sign Up For Acorns|

 Have you ever thought that you really need to start saving money, but struggle to be consistent?
 Have you ever wondered what else you could be doing with the spare change sitting in the cupholders of your car?
-Then Acorns is for you.
+This is what Acorns was designed for.

-Acorns is a financial technology company that helps you invest your loose change wisely.
+Acorns started as a company that helped you invest your loose change wisely.

 The platform is built on the idea of rounding up your purchases and investing the rest.
 For example, if you spent $2.50 on a cup of coffee, you could set up Acorns to take that extra $0.50 and invest it.

 You can read our full review of Acorns here.